rose-compiler/rose/src/AstNodes/README.md

   order they are declared starting with those in the base class, recursively.

+* The `Rosebud::cloneptr` attribute causes the `copy` member function to allocate a new instance of the pointed object using the compile-time type of that object and its copy constructor.
+This is intended to be a temporary attribute replaced in the future by a smart pointer type.
+Besides, the ROSETTA-generated code in this case seems to incorrectly handle pointers to polymorphic types.

 * The `Rosebud::no_serialize` attribute indicates that the property should not participate in serialization or deserialization.
 Normally, if one or more serialization backends are